Louis-Navarro/colour-palette/README.md

 python main.py [-h] [-k K] [-e EPOCHS] [-v] image

 positional arguments:
-  image                 Name of the image to create a colour palette from
+  image                 Name of the image to create a colour palette from (required)

 optional arguments:
-  -h, --help            show this help message and exit -k K                  Number of colour to put in the palette -e EPOCHS, --epochs EPOCHS
+  -h, --help            show this help message and exit -k K                  Number of colour to put in the palette (default: 3) -e EPOCHS, --epochs EPOCHS
-                        Number of iterations to fit the palette -v, --version         show program's version number and exit
+                        Number of iterations to fit the palette (default: 20) -v, --version         show program's version number and exit
 ```